 Type 1 Diabetes

-Equitable Care for People Living with Type 1 Diabetes: The PEN-Plus Model
+PEN-Plus for People Living with Type 1 Diabetes

 Unlike their counterparts in high-income countries, children with type 1 diabetes in rural areas of sub-Saharan Africa often die within a year of diagnosis.
-This tragedy is as medically unnecessary as it is morally unconscionable.
+This tragedy is as medically unnecessary as it is unjust.

 To address inequities in care, the NCDI Poverty Network is working with 22 resource-poor countries around the world to implement PEN-Plus, an innovative, integrated-care delivery model for severe, chronic noncommunicable diseases such as type 1 diabetes, sickle cell disease, and childhood heart diseases.
 PEN-Plus clinics save the lives of those with type 1 diabetes, for example, by providing insulin and specialized care close to home, as well as money for food and transportation to the clinic.